CityofToronto/bdit_flashcrow/README.md

 ## Deployment

-To deploy Flashcrow, follow the [Deployment Guide](scripts/deployment/README.md).
+To deploy the Flashcrow web application, follow the [Web Stack Deployment Guide](scripts/deployment/web/README.md).

 We are currently working with Cloud Services to create CI / CD pipelines around integration testing and deployment.
 The Deployment Guide will be updated as that work proceeds.

+As part of that, the [ETL Stack Deployment Guide](scripts/deployment/etl/README.md) is a work in progress.

 ## Code Documentation